george-hawkins/arf-drone/final-assembly.md

 * `COMPASS_ODI`
 * `COMPASS_OFS`

-Note: these aren't the full parameter names, there are `X`, `Y` and `Z` variants for most and accelerometer 1 and accelerometer 2 variants etc.
+Note: these aren't the full parameter names, there are `X`, `Y` and `Z` variants for most and device 1 and device 2 variants for some, e.g. accelerometer 1 and 2.

 Most of these values, with the exception of `INS_ACCSCAL`, changed noticeably with recalibration but they also changed noticeably on every recalibration whether the setup had been changed or not.
 So it wasn't possible to isolate if any of the above factors (the presence of the battery etc.) was relevant or not.